PlatONnetwork/2023-Web3-Global-Startup-Competition/README.md

 b.
 You are required to place the above files in your personal project folder (note: please change the name of the folder to your project name) under the relevant division folder of the official GitHub repository.
 [Click here to check out the Submission Guidelines](/Developer_Library/Project_Submission_Guidelines.md).

-*Note: If you don't wish to publicly disclose your PowerPoint presentation, you may also send the files to our official mailbox.*
+*Note: If you don't wish to publicly disclose your PowerPoint presentation, you may also send the files to our official mailbox.
+Please label Subject of email with location and team name when submitting to info@hapathon.com*

 https://github.com/PlatONnetwork/2023-Web3-Global-Startup-Competition